StefanAmur/test/4thDimension.md

 ### Putting the antics back in semantics (but only for the html)

-- [] The html is semantically correct
+- [x] The html is semantically correct
 - [x] Navigation is in a nav
 - [x] Lists use list tags
 - [x] H tags are used to signal importance
-- [] No div is used where another element is available
+- [x] No div is used where another element is available
 - [x] No span is used where another element is available
 - [x] No inline styling is put on any element
 - [x] Id's are only used once
 - [x] The same 'type' of elements have the same classes
-- [] All images have an alt attribute and a title - at least works page doesn't
+- [] All images have an alt attribute and a title - at least 'works' page doesn't

 ### Just kidding CSS deserves some love too

-- [] CSS follows the DRY principle
+- [x] CSS follows the DRY principle
-- [] The CSS does not contain conflicting selectors (multiple definition for the same class/id)
+- [x] The CSS does not contain conflicting selectors (multiple definition for the same class/id)
-- [] There is no use of !important where it can be avoided
+- [x] There is no use of !important where it can be avoided - some !mportant is used but I suspect it's for Bootstrap
 - [] The page is responsive

 ### Thermometer goes WHERE???